 Featuring Brian Quinn, Bryan Johnson & Walt Flanagan, Tell 'Em, Steve-Dave is billed as “Two Comic Book Men and An Impractical Joker.
 Uncensored.”
 The origin of the title is from a comic store that Kevin Smith and Walt Flanagan used to go to, run by a guy who they could never remember if his name was Steve or Dave.
 So he became Steve-Dave.
 Our clip has part of their regular segments called "Fat News".

-The Church Of What's Happening Now
+The Church Of

 Some people may be old enough to remember that the title of Joey Diaz’ podcast came from a character that late comedian Flip Wilson did, the Reverend Leroy, and it was the name of his church.
 Joey’s a truth-to-power kind of guy who also seems heavily fueled by edible forms of marijuana.
 But he used to be into heavier stuff, as evidenced by the story he tells in our sample of the show.